 Thus, it wasn’t far-fetched to warn growing adolescents about drinking coffee out of fear it would prevent their bones from fully developing.

-Summary The caffeine in coffee is thought to inhibit bone growth in adolescents.
+The caffeine in coffee may slightly reduce calcium absorption, which may inhibit bone growth in adolescents.
 However, there is no evidence linking growth and height with coffee consumption.

 Coffee does not stunt growth, but it may harm health in other ways.